dleemiller/WordLlama/README.md

 print(similarity_score)  # Output: 0.06641249096796882

 # Rank documents based on their similarity to a query
-ranked_docs = wl.rank("i went to the car", ["i went to the park", "i went to the shop", "i went to the truck", "i went to the vehicle"], use_hamming=False) print(ranked_docs)
+query = "i went to the car"
+candidates = ["i went to the park", "i went to the shop", "i went to the truck", "i went to the vehicle"] ranked_docs = wl.rank(query, candidates) print(ranked_docs)
 # Output:
 # [